 - Share learnings and ideas to increase the success of the Programme through a network of health providers and stakeholders across both North and South islands.

-The funding to establish the EN position is expected to cover up to a two-year period.
+The funding to establish the EN position is expected to cover a one to two-year period.
 The funding may cover:

 - A contribution to salary

 - Professional development, including Mental Health Credentialling (run by Te Ao Māramatanga)

 - Clinical supervision

 If you are interested in Enrolled nursing as a career or would like to discuss supporting a EN into employment please contact: